Polaroid (Keith Urban song)

-"Polaroid" is a song recorded by Australian country artist Keith Urban.
+"Polaroid" is a song recorded by Australian and American country artist Keith Urban.
 The track was written by Griffen Palmer, Geoff Warburton, Steph Jones, Sam Fischer, and Mark Trussell, while Urban produced the track with Joey Moi.
 It was the third single released in Australia off Urban's eleventh studio album The Speed of Now Part 1, and the first single off the album released in the United Kingdom.

 Background and release

 Although Urban did not write the song himself, he felt connected to the concept of it after co-producer Joey Moi sent him the song to listen to it.
 He stated that when he moved to Nashville, Tennessee, he and his band lived in a "rundown" house, and someone had given them a Polaroid camera which they used to take many pictures that were hung up on their wall.
 Urban said "the idea that this couple in this photograph who were at a party that they didn't really want to be at ...
 And then, all these years later, they're still together," was a "great lyric".

 Urban released a snippet of "Polaroid" on social media on the morning of Thursday, 23 April 2020, before officially releasing the full track at midnight the next day.